 |Thai Meteorological Department|

-Thailand’s weather is influenced by monsoons that sweep over the country creating three seasons in the north and central areas and two in the south.
+Thailand’s Climate & Weather is influenced by monsoons that sweep over the country creating three seasons in the north and central areas and two in the south.

 Hot Season – boasts high temperatures and lightweight cotton clothes are best.